Saturday, November 30, 2024

 Lesions on palms and soles are the striking features of the secondary stage, these lesions are 5 to 10 mm in diameter and may undergo necrosis.

-On mucocutaneous surface around the genital area a characteristic lesions appear called Condyloma latum, these are 2 to 3 cm in diameter, white or grey color fat top papules with raised margins, arise due to vegetative proliferation of epidermis with dilated vessels and intense cell infiltration at the dermal and epidermal junction.
+On the mucocutaneous surface around the genital area, a characteristic lesion appears called Condyloma latum, these are 2 to 3 cm in diameter, white or grey color fat top papules with raised margins, arise due to vegetative proliferation of epidermis with dilated vessels and intense cell infiltration at the dermal and epidermal junction.
 These lesions are very infectious.

 Loss of hair from the scalp, eyebrows and body hair can occur.